swooshcodebackuprepos/Quantum-AI-for-Climate/README.md

 Ensure your repository does not contain any personal or team tokens/access information to access backends.
 Ensure your repository does not contain any third-party intellectual property (logos, company names, copied literature, or code).
 Any resources used must be open source or appropriately referenced.

 ### Team Information:
-Team Member 1:
+Team Member 1: (Nigel Kelly Phillips)

- - Full Name:
- - Womanium Program Enrollment ID (see Welcome Email, format- WQ24-xxxxxxxxxxxxxxx):
+Email: nigelphillips@pursuit.org
+Discord ID: Nigel Phillips - USA
+GitHub ID: swooshcode
+Nationality: USA
+Current affiliation: Pursuit, SNHU

 Team Member 2:
  - Full Name: